opendatasoft/ods-documentation/source/publishing_data/06_configuring_metadata/standard_metadata.rst

     * Date indicating when the dataset was last modified.
     * The date can either be set manually or automatically.

-      * To set the date manually, click the "Update manually" button.
+      * To set the date manually, click the "Update manually" switch button.
 Using the date picker displayed below the button, choose a date and time.
       * To set the date automatically, depending on which action should lead to the modification of the date, click either or both:

-        * the "Update automatically when metadata has changed" button,
+        * the "Update automatically when metadata has changed" switch button,
-        * the "Update automatically when data has changed" button.
+        * the "Update automatically when data has changed" switch button.

       .. admonition:: Note
          :class: note